Drunk Driving Accident Attorney

 After a car accident involving a drunk driver, it is imperative that you speak with an experienced personal injury attorney as soon as possible.
 The statute of limitation laws in Iowa are strict and offer little to no flexibility.

-If you or a loved one has sustained serious injuries or fatal wounds, contact the des moines car accident lawyer at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss.
+If you or a loved one has sustained serious injuries or fatal wounds, contact the Des Moines car accident lawyer at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss.
 We can provide sound legal advice through a free consultation or free initial case evaluation with one of our experienced attorneys.
 You can reach us online or by phone at (515) 444-4000 .
 Our offices are located in Des Moines, Iowa.

 CASES WE HANDLE